Cheapest electric cars 2024: affordable EVs

 ► Options range from dinky quadricycles to SUVs

-Price is one of the main factors preventing motorists from trading in their petrol or diesel car for an electric one, so we’ve put together a list of the cheapest electric cars for you in 2024.
-The fact is, the best electric cars cost significantly more than their conventionally powered peers because the materials in their battery packs and electric motors are expensive – and manufacturers aren’t prepared to make a loss on each one they sell.
+Price is one of the main factors preventing motorists from trading in their petrol or diesel car for an electric one, so we’ve put together a list of the cheapest electric cars on sale in 2024.
+The fact is, the best electric cars cost significantly more than their conventionally powered peers because the materials in their battery packs and electric motors are expensive – and few manufacturers are prepared to make a loss on each EV they sell.

-But there are signs this is changing, and 2024 could prove a turning point with the introduction of more affordable EVs including the £15,000 Dacia Spring and Citroen’s low-price e-C3.
+But there are signs this is changing, and 2024 is proving turning point with the introduction of more affordable EVs including the £15,000 Dacia Spring and Citroen’s low-price e-C3 retailing at a whisker under £22k.
 Recent months have seen several car makers cut the price of their EVs in a bid to make them more attractive, with manufacturers under greater pressure to meet electric car sales targets that came into force in 2024.

 The cheapest electric cars on this list might not have the fancy interior technology and safety equipment you’ll find in something like a Tesla Model 3, and they might not have the glamour of the best electric luxury cars, but you can’t argue with the value.